Analysis | How close were we to an actual stolen election — stolen by Trump?

 First, here’s what we know: The idea was pretty clear.
 Courts had routinely rejected Trump’s claims of fraud or misdeeds in states’ administration of their elections, so he and the White House turned to the Justice Department to legitimize the claims so Congress might have a reason to overturn the election on Jan.
 6.

-They barraged top DOJ officials with wild theories they wanted investigated.
+They barraged top Justice Department officials with wild claims they wanted investigated.
 And while that was taking place, Clark cooked up a draft letter stating that the Justice Department had “significant concerns” about the election results in Georgia, where Joe Biden was declared the winner.
 The letter would call on the state to convene a special legislative session to consider the matter.
 Clark also wanted to push for similar things in other states won by Biden.

 Clark’s effort was rejected out of hand.
-And as DOJ officials continued to resist, Trump and Clark floated the idea that Trump would replace Rosen with Clark just ahead of Jan.
+And as Justice Department officials continued to resist, Trump and Clark floated the idea that Trump would replace Rosen with Clark just ahead of Jan.
 6. Rosen and his deputy, Richard Donoghue, testified that there was a connection between installing Clark and getting his letter out.
-But Rosen and Donaghue held fast, threatened mass DOJ resignations, and Trump backed down, complaining that the whole thing wasn’t going to work anyway.
+But Rosen and Donoghue held fast, threatened mass Justice Department resignations, and Trump backed down, complaining that the whole thing wasn’t going to work anyway.

-Turning point No. 1: The DOJ refuses to legitimize Trump’s claims
+Turning Point No. 1: The Justice Department refuses to legitimize Trump’s claims

 There is no reason to believe that Rosen and Donoghue ever truly considered releasing Clark’s letter, but what if the pressure had got to them?
 What if they had offered even a watered-down version — similar to what many administration officials had done in the name of pacifying Trump?